tektoncd/community/teps/0074-deprecate-pipelineresources.md

 1. ~~Continue to support `PipelineResources` in the Pipelines `v1beta1` API for at least 9 months after announcing their deprecation, following our [stability policy](https://github.com/tektoncd/pipeline/blob/main/api_compatibility_policy.md).~~ `PipelineResources` are going to be removed since it has been 9 months after the deprecation announcement.
-1. Once this TEP is marked as `implementable`, create [tektoncd/images](#new-repo-tektoncdimages) and move the logic backing these images to this repo; update the Tekton Pipelines release to reference these images release from there instead of within the Tekton Pipelines release itself

 ### Features that will replace PipelineResources functionality